top of page

 Bridges; Burn or Forgive?

-We all know the gusto that many of the bridges we see in awe today were made with an unmatchable gusto.
-Designed from mistakes and deaths of their past, bridges have provided many challenges for mankind in his endeavors.
-They way to cross railroads, rivers, creeks, etc. The closest example that I have living in Virginia is the Chesapeake Bay Bridge system.
-With incredible views and lots of ship traffic, it is a huge landmark.
+We all know the grit and determination that many of the bridges we see today were made with an unmatchable gusto.
+Designed from mistakes and deaths of their past, bridges have provided many challenges for man's endeavors.
+They have a rather attractive quality, an awe and admiration of many people trusting the steel and stone stretching across the to cross railroads, rivers, creeks, etc. The biggest example that I have while living in Virginia is the Chesapeake Bay Bridge system.
+With incredible views and lots of commercial and military ship traffic, it is a huge well known landmark.

 I for one love going over bridges and enjoying the views and looking for ships, looking at the Newport News shipyards, Norfolk Naval Base, and so on.
 They are a major development of humans endeavor with travel, since cars and humans can't breath under water.
 But what about the figurative sense of the bridges in our personal lives.
 That is what we will discuss on this Devotional Corner post.